-1. Processing of Data and Data Protection.
+1. Processing of data and data protection

-A revised version of the POD Fair Processing Notice, which outlines the legal basis for POD and the POD retention policy is available on our website at www.education.ie.
+A POD Fair Processing Notice specific to the special school sector, which outlines the legal basis for POD and the POD retention policy, is available on our website at www.education.ie.
 The Fair Processing Notice outlines the legal basis under which schools can ask parents/guardians for their child's PPSN.
-Schools should note that the POD retention policy has been revised and identifiable information will now be retained until the pupil's 19th birthday.
+Schools should note that under POD retention policy, identifiable information will be retained until the pupil's 25th birthday and after that will be anonymised.
 Schools are advised that they will no longer have access to identifiable records on POD from that point on and they should be mindful of this when formulating their own record keeping and data protection policies.

-As advised previously, once operational POD will replace the current mandatory requirement for schools to keep the Clárleabhar in hard copy.
+As advised previously, once fully operational POD will replace the current mandatory requirement for schools to keep the Clárleabhar in hard copy.
 If a school wishes to also continue keeping the Clárleabhar in hard copy it may do so but this will not be a mandatory requirement.
-This change in existing arrangements will be reflected in a separate circular that will be issued shortly from the School Governance Section of the Department.
+This change in existing arrangements has been reflected in a separate circular (0033/2015) issued from the School Governance Section of the Department.